wizzard3/UltraNote/README.md

+## THIS IS AN OLD CODE, DO NOT FORK OR BUILD
 ## Building UltraNote

 On Apple or Linux and can't get readline installed?
 Run cmake with `cmake .. -DFORCE_READLINE=FALSE` to disable readline support.